wujood/ScreenHCA/README.md

 ```

 # Usage
 To find similar screens to a new screen, you can create a new JSON file that contains basic informations about the screening.
-Below is an example that lists the informations neeed (if you see strings that are devided by a `|` it means that you have to choose one of the supported strings, feel free to open an issue if there is a missing choice):
+Below is an example that lists the informations needed (if you see strings that are devided by a `|` it means that you have to choose one of the supported strings, feel free to open an issue if there is a missing choice):
 ```json
 {
   "SCREEN_ID": "<integer (if it is a new screen you can type '-1' here)>",